Australian Government

 Prime Minister Gillard and Foreign Minister Carr have raised developments in the Papuan provinces with their counterparts, President Yudhoyono and Foreign Minister Natalegawa, during regular bilateral exchanges.

-Australia's consistent message to the Indonesian Govemment on human rights is clear Indonesia should respect the rights of all its citizens.
+Australia's consistent message to the Indonesian Govemment on human rights is clear - Indonesia should respect the rights of all its citizens.
 The Aushalian Government recognises that under President Yudhoyono, Indonesia's human rights record has improved.
 We welcome his commitment that any abuses by security forces in the Papuan provinces are to be investigated and punished.

-In your lelter of 24 October you urged the Government to raise human rights in West Papua at the UN. thought therefore should report that on 23 May 20l2, the Australian Government participated in the UN Human Rights Council Universal Periodic Review of Indonesia, which included providing key recommendations on Indonesia's human rights record.
+In your lelter of 24 October you urged the Government to raise human rights in West Papua at the UN.
+I thought therefore I should report that on 23 May 20l2, the Australian Government participated in the UN Human Rights Council Universal Periodic Review of Indonesia, which included providing key recommendations on Indonesia's human rights record.

 Australia recommended that Indonesia should intensify its efforts to respect and uphold freedoms of religious and political expression, including by ensuring effective state protection for minorities; and continue to increase human rights transparencyby improving the access of local and international media organisations.
 We recommended further engagement with the UN Office of the High Commissioner for Human Rights, the International Committee of the Red Cross, and other relevant international organizations throughout Indonesia.
 We also recommended that Indonesia ratify the Rome Statute of the International Criminal Court; and ensure fair and proper legal action in relation to those investigated and prosecuted, including impartial trials and reasonable sentences, as well as detention standards that meet international norms.
 In addition, we recommended that Indonesia ensure prompt, comprehensive, and effective investigations into credible allegations of human rights violations by members of the security forces, and examine options for establishing an independent review mechanism with the ability to recommend prosecutions.